jsrn/jsrn.github.io/uses.md

 * Apple [Magic Keyboard](https://www.apple.com/uk/shop/product/MLA22B/A/magic-keyboard-british-english), also provided by my company.
 I used to use a mechanical keyboard, but now it feels intolerably thick.
 Maybe I'll buy one of those fancy wrist pads and try again some day.
 * I used my beloved [Anker Gaming Mouse](https://www.anker.com/es/products/variant/8200-dpi-highprecision-laser-gaming-mouse/98ANDS2368-BA) until it broke and I discovered they'd discontinued that model.
 I splashed out for a [Logitech G502 Hero](https://www.logitechg.com/en-gb/products/gaming-mice/g502-hero-gaming-mouse.910-005471.html).
 I'm sure it's a great mouse, but honestly I'm not good enough at videogames for my mouse to have ever been the bottleneck.
 * An MSI gaming laptop at home.
 It's some years old now, but still a thing of beauty.
+* A notebook with squared or dotted paper.
+Those diddly little ones are too small and A4 is too big.
+Roughly A5 size is perfect.
+Ideally nothing _so_ nice that I'll feel bad eventually recycling it.
+The problem with beautiful notebooks is that you want your scribblings to be deserving.
+That can be stifling.
-* Squared or dotted paper and a black gel ink ballpoint or fineliner.
+* A black fineliner or gel ink pen.
 I'm not picky about the brand, so long as it doesn't scratch on the paper too much.
 I always wanted to be the kind of person who has a favourite pen and just stockpiles them, but I'm not there yet.

 ## Software